 If an operator can get this far and stay on track, he or she is doing very well.
 You would think that the next step, placing the component on the prepared site would be a 'given' success.
 Unfortunately, more errors are encountered at this step than at any other.

-Often, problems are due to improper fixturing, nozzle selection, poor site preparation, poorly timed vacuum release or just aggressive placement.
+Often, problems are due to improper fixturing, nozzle selection, poor site preparation, poorly timed vacuum release, or just aggressive placement.
 Any one of these issues might cause the part to slide off its precise location.
 Proper placement depends on this step.
-A component being placed needs to be brought into the ready position prior to reflow.
+A component being placed must be brought into the ready position before reflow.
 That ready position is either a few thousandths above the site or barely touching the location (with about 50 grams of force - less than 2 ounces).

 Finally, the machine operator must also be skilled at optical and X-ray inspection.
 Since BGA solder joints are under the component, the ability to view the joints is severely limited.
 X-ray images are essential, and the new fiber-optic vision inspection machines now available are very helpful but require a skilled and trained operator to use effectively.
 In X-ray inspection, machine operators unfamiliar with the nuances of X-ray details can easily be fooled by what they see.

 Selecting the proper operator for this complex and demanding task may be the most important aspect of setting the stage for successful BGA rework.
 In BGA rework, it's the human resource, more than the equipment resource, that's key.
 Assigning the right operator to the right job may take some diplomacy, but in the end, the employer has very little choice in the matter when product quality hangs in the balance.